microsoft/azurelinux-tutorials/docs/getting_started/prepare_environment.md

 # Tutorial: Prepare your Environment

 Before starting this tutorial, you will need to setup your development machine.
-These instructions were tested on an x86_64 based machine running Ubuntu 22.04 and a machine running Azure Linux 2.0.
+These instructions were tested on an x86_64 based machine running Ubuntu 22.04 and a machine running Azure Linux.

 - [Install Tools](#install-tools)
 - [Clone AzureLinux](#clone-azure-linux-and-build-the-toolkit)